StroppaFR/xodump/with_ld_preload/README.md

 This was tested on a regular Debian distro with libc 2.36 and ASLR enabled.
 There are some cases where this tool will not work.

-Notably, if the target executable is linked statically with libc or not linked with libc at all, the `LD_PRELOAD` trick will have no effect on `__libc_start_main` and this method will not work at all (the target executable will run normally instead).
+Notably, if the target executable is statically linked to libc or not linked with libc at all, the `LD_PRELOAD` trick will have no effect on `__libc_start_main` and this method will not work at all (the target executable will run normally instead).

 Also note that if the target executable is not compiled with [Full RELRO](https://www.redhat.com/fr/blog/hardening-elf-binaries-using-relocation-read-only-relro), the dumped ELF file will probably crash if you try to run it.